Software for Embedded Vision

 AI-Assisted Coding: The Next Step in Abstraction

+This blog post was originally published at Geisel Software’s website.
+It is reprinted here with the permission of Geisel Software.
 I’ve been using AI-assisted coding for my work a lot recently, and I’ll admit, I wasn’t sure how I felt about it.
 Was I cheating?
 How do I know it’s right?
-Do I admit to using it?
-Looking at how software development has evolved over time helped answer those questions and led to a few
+Do I admit to using

 NVIDIA, T-Mobile and Partners Integrate Physical AI Applications on AI-RAN-Ready Infrastructure